publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIV/ptIV/m__us_usc_t19_s1677f.md

                  either—

-                    (I) a statement which permits the administering authority or the Commission to release under administrative protective order, in accordance with subsection (c) of this section, the information submitted in confidence, or
+                    (I) a statement which permits the administering authority or the Commission to release under administrative protective order, in accordance with subsection (c), the information submitted in confidence, or

                     (II) a statement to the administering authority or the Commission that the business proprietary information is of a type that should not be released under administrative protective order.